Investing Investing Basics

 Both VTI and VOO are excellent low-cost ETFs that can work well for beginners and experienced investors alike.
 They have the same 0.03% expense ratio, meaning neither fund is likely to eat away at your returns, and the long-term performance for these funds has historically been similar.

 VTI is a better choice if diversification is your priority since it invests in nearly every publicly traded company in the U.S. VOO, meanwhile, invests in about 500 of the largest companies.
-VOO also has a slightly heavier concentration in tech stocks than VTI, which could result in more volatility.
+VTI also has a much lower trading price, which could make it more accessible.

 FAQs